Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Simulation Study

 \section{Simulation Study}

-In this section, we use two examples to compare our proposed approach with the method by \cite{lam2011}, varimax rotation, and the method by \cite{uematsu2022estimation}.
-In Section \ref{subsec:r3}, we set different values for $\delta$, $p$, and $n$, and columns in $\bQ$ are not orthogonal.
-In Section \ref{subsec:m}, we allow $m$ to grow at different rates of $p$ to demonstrate the impacts of $m$ on the estimation results.
-In all tables, ``eigen" represents the method by \cite{lam2011}, ``SO" represents the method in \cite{uematsu2022estimation} based on adaptive lasso with tuning parameter selected based on BIC, ``sparse" represents our proposed method with tuning parameter selecting based on BIC.
-For varimax rotation, in order to obtain sparse estimates, we set loadings whose absolute values are below a threshold as zero, and two thresholds are considered: 0.01 (``varmax1") and 0.05 (``varimax2").
+In this section, we use four examples to illustrate the performance of our proposed method.
+The first three examples are used to compare our proposed approach with the method proposed by \cite{lam2011}, varimax rotation, and the method proposed by \cite{wu2026sparse}.
+Since these methods adopt different ways to define the loading matrix, we cannot directly evaluate the estimation error of the loading matrix.
+Here we report the estimation error of the loading space for a fair comparison, $\cD({\cM}(\bQ), {\cM}(\hat{\bQ}))$, which is defined in (\ref{eq:distance}).
+In all examples columns of $\bQ$ are non-orthogonal.
+In Section \ref{subsec:r3}, we set different values for $\delta$, $p$, $n$, and $m$ grows to infinity as fast as $p$.
+In Section \ref{subsec:m}, we allow $m$ to grow at different rates of $p$ to demonstrate the impact of $m$ on the estimation results.
+In Section \ref{subsec:sparse}, the sparsity level in each column of $\bQ$ is different and we present the estimation of $\bQ$ with our method. ``eigen'' represents the method by \cite{lam2011}, ``SFM'' represents the method in \cite{wu2026sparse} when the sparsity level is fixed at the true, and ``sparse'' represents our proposed method with tuning parameter selected based on BIC.
+For varimax rotation, to obtain sparse estimates, we set loadings with absolute values below a threshold to zero, and we consider two thresholds: 0.01 (``varmax1'') and 0.05 (``varimax2'').

-Data are simulated from model \eqref{eq::model112}.
-The nonzero elements in $\bA^s$ are simulated from a truncated standard normal distribution with absolute values bounded above 0.1. $r=3$ and $\mathbf{f}_t^s$ is generated from three independent AR(1) processes with AR coefficient $0.9$ and innovation variance 1.
-The diagonal elements of $\bSigma_{e,t}$ are all 1 and its off-diagonal elements are 0.5.
+Datasets are simulated from model \eqref{eq::model112}.
+The nonzero elements in $\bA^s$ are simulated from a truncated standard normal distribution with absolute values bounded above by 0.1 divided by $(m/r)^{\delta/2}$.
+We set $r=3$, and $\mathbf{f}_t^s$ is generated from three independent AR(1) processes with AR coefficient of $0.9$ and innovation variance of 1.
+The diagonal elements of $\bSigma_{e,t}$ are all 1, and its off-diagonal elements are 0.5.
 The number of factors is assumed to be known.
-For each setting, we generate 300 samples and compare the estimation results for the loading space and the number of nonzero loadings.
-Note that the method in \cite{lam2011} and varimax rotation can only yield estimates for the loading space.
-Therefore, we present the estimation error of $\cM(\bQ)$, instead the estimation error of $\bQ$ in this section for a fair comparison.
-In addition, since the number of nonzero elements in three columns of $\bA^s$ is the same, our methods may permute the columns in $\bQ$ when estimating it.
-That is another reason that the estimation error of $\cM(\bQ)$ is reported.
-Later we will present the performance of $\hat{\bQ}$ with an average and standard deviation of $|m-\hat{m}|$, where $\hat{m}$ is the number of nonzero elements in the estimated loading matrix.
+For each setting, we generate 300 samples.